-- The first group where participants had no set goals and no concrete plans.
+- The first group set no goals and had no concrete plans.

-- The second group that had their goals chalked out but did not know how to execute them.
+- The second group set goals but did not prepare a plan to execute them.

-- The third group that had well-defined goals and plans of action ready to achieve them.
+- The third group prepared well-defined goals and plans of action to achieve them.

 3. A Study On Success And Goals

 This was a small enterprise-oriented study that explored how goal-setting and entrepreneurial qualities affected the productivity of the employees and the overall success of the organization.
-Results indicated the importance of marketing abilities of the organizational head to be a significant influence in the company’s goal-setting plans (Tell, 2009).
+Results indicated the importance of marketing abilities of the organizational head to be a significant influence in the company’s goal-setting plans (Ioniţă, 2013).

 3 Goal Setting Case Studies